1110sillabo/1110sillabo.github.io/_posts/2021-08-18-personalizing-the-stuff.md

 # Adding layouts and editing home

 To have the categories showing up in the main page as its content I realized I need to change Jekyll layout.
 Adding what I need in the about.markdown did not work.
+You get the text, but it comes before everything else.

 So here is the [folder structure of Jekyll themes and layout](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) and [here is the home sourcecode](https://github.com/jekyll/minima/blob/master/_layouts/home.html)